awsdocs/amazon-s3-user-guide/doc_source/access-analyzer.md

    Amazon S3 blocks all public access to your bucket\.
 The status of the bucket finding updates to **resolved**, and the bucket disappears from the Access Analyzer for S3 listing\.
 If you want to review resolved buckets, open IAM Access Analyzer on the IAM console\.

-## Reviewing and Changing a Bucket Policy or a Bucket ACL<a name="changing-bucket-access"></a>
+## Reviewing and changing bucket access<a name="changing-bucket-access"></a>

-If you did not intend to grant access to the public or other AWS accounts, including accounts outside of your organization, you can modify the bucket ACL, bucket policy, or both to remove the access to the bucket\.
+If you did not intend to grant access to the public or other AWS accounts, including accounts outside of your organization, you can modify the bucket ACL, bucket policy, or access point policy to remove the access to the bucket\.
+The **Shared through** column shows all sources of bucket access: bucket policy, bucket ACL, and/or access point policy\.

-**To change a bucket policy or Bucket ACL from Access Analyzer for S3**
+**To review and change a bucket policy, a bucket ACL, or an access point policy**

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the navigation pane, choose **Access analyzer for S3**\.

-1. To see whether public access or shared access is granted through a bucket policy, a bucket ACL, or both, look in the **Shared through** column\.
+1. To see whether public access or shared access is granted through a bucket policy, a bucket ACL, or an access point policy, look in the **Shared through** column\.

-1. Under **Bucket name**, choose the name for the bucket with bucket policy or bucket ACL that you want to change or review\.
+1. Under **Bucket name**, choose the name of the bucket with the bucket policy, bucket ACL, or access point policy that you want to change or review\.

+1. If you want to change or view a bucket ACL:

    1. Choose **Permissions**\.

+   1. Choose **Access Control List**\.

+   1. Review your bucket ACL, and make changes as required\.

+      For more information, see [How do I set ACL bucket permissions?](set-bucket-permissions.md)

-1. If you want to change or view a bucket ACL, choose **Access Control List**\.
+1. If you want to change or review a bucket policy:

+   1. Choose **Permissions**\.

+   1. Choose **Bucket Policy**\.

+   1. Review or change your bucket policy as required\.

+      For more information, see [How do I add an S3 Bucket policy?](add-bucket-policy.md)

-1. If you want to change or view a bucket policy, choose **Bucket Policy**\.
+1. If you want to review or change an access point policy:

+   1. Choose **Access points**\.

+   1. Choose the access point name\.

+   1. Review or change access as required\.

+      For more information, see [Managing and using Amazon S3 access points](access-points-manage.md)\.

-   If you edit or remove a bucket ACL or bucket policy to remove public or shared access, the status for the bucket findings updates to resolved\.
+   If you edit or remove a bucket ACL, a bucket policy, or an access point policy to remove public or shared access, the status for the bucket findings updates to resolved\.
 The resolved bucket findings disappear from the Access Analyzer for S3 listing, but you can view them in IAM Access Analyzer\.

-## Archiving Bucket Findings<a name="archiving-buckets"></a>
+## Archiving bucket findings<a name="archiving-buckets"></a>

 If a bucket grants access to the public or other AWS accounts, including accounts outside of your organization, to support a specific use case \(for example, a static website, public downloads, or cross\-account sharing\), you can archive the finding for the bucket\.
 When you archive bucket findings, you acknowledge and record your intent for the bucket to remain public or shared\.
 Archived bucket findings remain in your Access Analyzer for S3 listing so that you always know which buckets are public or shared\.